caueoliveiraaa/DataCommerceDB/docs/04_data_types.md

 Notes:

-- TIMESTAMP stores date + time without timezone.
+- Timestamp stores date + time without timezone.
-- TIMESTAMPTZ stores date + time with timezone, normalized to UTC.
+- Timestamptz stores date + time with timezone, normalized to UTC.
-- INTERVAL stores durations, not points in time.
+- Interval stores durations, not points in time.
-- Use TIMESTAMPTZ for almost all real‑world timestamps.
+- Use timestamptz for almost all real‑world timestamps.

 Similarities:

-- TIMESTAMP and TIMESTAMPTZ both store date + time.
+- Timestamp and timestamptz both store date + time.
 - All support arithmetic operations (e.g., adding intervals).
 - All are SQL‑standard types.

 Differences:

-- TIMESTAMP does not adjust for timezone; TIMESTAMPTZ does.
+- Timestamp does not adjust for timezone; timestamptz does.
-- TIMESTAMPTZ converts input to UTC and back to the client timezone.
+- Timestamptz converts input to UTC and back to the client timezone.
-- INTERVAL cannot represent a specific moment, only a duration.
+- Interval cannot represent a specific moment, only a duration.
-- INTERVAL supports units like days, hours, months, etc.
+- Interval supports units like days, hours, months, etc.

 </br>